RickyCaoCao/FiveSecondFrenzy/README.md

 # FiveSecondFrenzy
-A small collection of MiniGames that last 5 Seconds
+A small collection of minigames that last 5 Seconds